unahouExosite/docs/coap/README.md

 `<alias>`: The alias of the datasource that is being written to.
 `<value>`: The value to be written at the current time.
 `<CIK>`: The client identification key.
-This can either be a UTF-8 string or the binary represnetation of the cik as a hexidecimal value sent in network byte order.
+This can either be a UTF-8 string or the binary representation of the cik as a hexidecimal value sent in network byte order.

 ### Example